joshuagutowski/obsidian-tree-style-notes/README.md

 To help keep things organised, parent notes are not displayed beneath their respective child notes.
 This may become an optional setting in the future.

+View buttons:
-The new note button creates a new untitled note in your vault.
+- New note: creates a new untitled note in your vault.
-The sort order button allows you to select a sort order.
+- Sort order: allows you to select a sort order.
-The collapse button allows you to collapse all currently open notes.
+- Collapse: collapses all currently open notes and their children.
-The refresh button allows you to refresh the tree in case of changes in the vault which aren’t reflected in the tree.
+- Refresh: refreshes the tree in case of changes in the vault which aren’t reflected in the tree.
+(Some actions like moving notes in and out of your selected folder aren't properly supported yet, so sometimes a refresh is necessary)

 ### Settings

-In the settings you can make the following changes:
+In settings you can make the following changes:

 1. Notes folder: Only notes from this folder will be displayed.
 2. Link count cutoff: Set the cutoff for how many links a note needs to be show in the top level of the tree.